yadutaf/ddump/README.md

 stdout for easy integration.

 The worker processes run as a long-running HTTP server, suitable for integration behind a streaming (i.e. non buffering) HTTP reverse proxy.
+Under the hood, it automatically filters out its own traffic from the captures to avoid capture amplification.

 While ``ddump`` can authenticate using Basic Auth and Mutual TLS, the worker itself does not support authentication nor authorization.
 This task is left to a reverse